Oklahoma State Cowboys football: Mike Gundy era (2005–2025)

-On December 3, 2011, the Cowboys won their first Big 12 Championship in school history with a 44–10 victory over rival Oklahoma in the Bedlam Series.
-The nationally third-ranked Cowboys eventually went on to win the Tostitos Fiesta Bowl by beating fourth-ranked Stanford in overtime, 41–38, on January 2, 2012.
-Early in the 2012 season, he notched his 63rd win as head coach, passing Jones as the winningest coach in school history.
+In 2011, Oklahoma State won their first Big 12 Championship in school history with a 44–10 victory over rival Oklahoma in the Bedlam Series.
+The nationally 3rd-ranked Cowboys eventually went on to win the Tostitos Fiesta Bowl by defeating 4th-ranked Stanford in overtime, 41–38, on January 2, 2012.
+Early in the 2012 season, Gundy notched his 63rd win as head coach, passing Jones as the winningest coach in school history.
 The Cowboys would finish 8–5 that year, ending the season with a blowout win over Purdue in the Heart of Dallas Bowl.
-Gundy would lead Oklahoma State to another 10-win season in 2013, finishing with a close loss to Missouri in the Cotton Bowl.
+Gundy would lead Oklahoma State to another ten-win season in 2013, finishing with a close loss to Missouri in the Cotton Bowl.
 The Cowboys would go 7–6 in 2014, upsetting Oklahoma in Norman before defeating Washington in the Cactus Bowl.
-Gundy would then lead Oklahoma State to three straight 10-win seasons, going 10–3 from 2015 to 2017, making a Sugar Bowl appearance and winning the Alamo Bowl and Camping World Bowl.
-On October 29, 2016, Mike Gundy recorded his 100th victory as a head coach with a 37–20 win over 10th-ranked West Virginia.
-Gundy was the only Oklahoma State football coach to record 100 victories, and only the 6th coach to reach such a milestone with his current school.
-The Cowboys would again finish above .500 in 2018, going 7–6 and defeating 24th-ranked Missouri in the Liberty Bowl.
-The Cowboys would improve to 8–5 in 2019, featuring a Texas Bowl appearance, before a successful 8–3 campaign in 2020, culminated by a victory over Miami in the Cheez-It Bowl.
+Gundy would then lead Oklahoma State to three straight ten-win seasons, going 10–3 from 2015 to 2017.
+In 2015, the Cowboys opened the season 10–0 before losing their final three games, concluding the season with a lopsided loss to Ole Miss in the Sugar Bowl.
+In 2016, Mike Gundy recorded his 100th victory as a head coach in an upset win over 10th-ranked West Virginia, and Oklahoma State would close the season with a dominant victory over Colorado in the Alamo Bowl.
+Oklahoma State would again reach ten wins in 2017, ending the season with a win over Virginia Tech in the Camping World Bowl.
+The Cowboys struggled in 2018, only going 7–6 despite upset wins over Texas and West Virginia, but concluded the season by earning an upset victory over 24th-ranked Missouri in the Liberty Bowl.
+The Cowboys would improve to 8–5 in 2019, falling to Texas A&M in the Texas Bowl to conclude the season.
+Oklahoma State posted a much more successful 8–3 campaign in 2020, culminated by a victory over Miami in the Cheez-It Bowl.